Personal data policy

 A full list of these methods is described in the General Policy for Information System Security (GPISS or PGSI).
-Furthermore, PIXID are pursuing a scheme for certifying the management of their information system (ISSM) - ISO 27001.
+In addition, PIXID is certified ISO 27001 on the management of its information system (ISMS).

 You can contact us by sending an email to the following address [email protected], in order to view any personal data relating to you and which we currently have in our possession.

 Should you become aware of any errors within this data, you may request that we correct it.
 You may also request that we delete any data relating to you.